Faster computation of nonstabilizerness: Scaling Up the Exact Stabilizer Extent Calculation

 \subsection{Core Subroutine: Calculating Stabilizer Fidelity}

-To utilize the CG method, we first propose a subroutine to compute the {\it stabilizer fidelity} introduced in Ref.~\cite{bravyiSimulationQuantumCircuits2019}, which is the maximal overlap between the target state and all the stabilizer states.
-For a pure quantum state $\ket{\psi}$ the stabilizer fidelity is defined as follows:
+To utilize the CG method, we first propose a subroutine to compute the {\it stabilizer fidelity} introduced in Ref.~\cite{Bravyi2019simulationofquantum}, which is the maximal overlap between the target state and all the stabilizer states. \black{For a pure quantum state $\ket{\psi}$ with its vector $b \in \bbC^{2^n} (b_i = \braket{i}{\psi})$,} the square root of stabilizer fidelity is defined as follows:

-Note that the extension of stabilizer fidelity to mixed states has been pointed out as essential for the fast computation of RoM~\cite{hamaguchiHandbookEfficientlyQuantifying2023}.
-As expected from the direct relationships between the stabilizer fidelity and the stabilizer extent~\cite{heimendahlStabilizerExtentNot2021}\cite[Proposition~2]{Bravyi2019simulationofquantum}, we find the stabilizer fidelity $F$ is also crucial for the computation of the stabilizer extent $\xi$.
+Note that the extension of stabilizer fidelity to mixed states has been pointed out as essential for the \black{faster} computation of RoM~\cite{Hamaguchi2024handbookquantifying}.
+As expected from the direct relationships between the stabilizer fidelity and the stabilizer extent~\cite{heimendahlStabilizerExtentNot2021}\cite[Proposition~2]{Bravyi2019simulationofquantum}, we find the stabilizer fidelity $F(\psi)$ is also crucial for the computation of the stabilizer extent $\xi(\psi)$.

 In the following, we present how to compute the stabilizer fidelity up to 9-qubit systems.
-To this end, we first introduce the following theorem, which is useful for enumerating all the stabilizer states.
+To this end, we first introduce the following theorem useful for enumerating all the stabilizer states.
 This theorem is a variant of previous work \cite[Theorem 2]{struchalinExperimentalEstimationQuantum2021b}\cite[Section~5]{nestClassicalSimulationQuantum2010}\cite[Theorem 5.(ii)]{dehaeneCliffordGroupStabilizer2003}.
 The proof is given in Appendix~\ref{app:enumeration}. \begin{restatable}{theorem}{stabilizerStatesStandardForm} Let $\bbF_2$ be the finite field with two elements.
 For all $k \in \{1,\dots,n\}$, we define